affan880/TaskBox/task-list.md

-# TaskBox Task Management Feature
+# Plexar Task Management Feature

 ## Overview

-The TaskBox app now includes a robust task management feature that enables users to create, edit, and organize tasks.
+The Plexar app now includes a robust task management feature that enables users to create, edit, and organize tasks.
 The task management system complements the existing email functionality to provide a comprehensive productivity solution.

 ## Features